Sigmaringen Castle: The Hohenzollern and Hohenzollern-Sigmaringen families, 1535–1850

 Charles I was the first Hohenzollern to rule in Sigmaringen.

 In 1539 there was another fire that damaged the castle.

 A year later, in 1540, Sigmaringen and Veringen were transferred to the House of Hohenzollern as part of the Pfullendorf agreement (German: Pfullendorfer Vertrag).
 Count Charles I. von Hohenzollern occupied the castle.

 Charles II. von Hohenzollern-Sigmaringen (1547–1606), son of Charles I was the count of Sigmaringen from 1576 until 1606.
 He was also the founder of the Hohenzollern-Sigmaringen line of the Hohenzollern family.
 Under Charles II the castle was renovated.
 Between 1576 and 1606 the gatehouse was expanded to cover the entrance to the castle and a new church was built near the castle.

 In 1576 the House of Hohenzollern split into four lines, Hohenzollern (died out in 1602), Hohenzollern-Haigerloch (absorbed by Hohenzollern-Sigmaringen after 1630), Hohenzollern-Hechingen (died out in 1869) and Hohenzollern-Sigmaringen.
 Sigmaringen was the main residence of the family of Hohenzollern-Sigmaringen from 1576 until 1850.

 Johann von Hohenzollern-Sigmaringen (1578–1638), the son of Charles II was the count of Hohenzollern-Sigmaringen from 1606 until 1623.
 Then in 1623 the family was promoted from Count (German: Graf) to the rank of Princes of the Holy Roman Empire (German: Reichsfürst).
 Johann then became the first prince (German: Fürst) of Hohenzollern-Sigmaringen.

 During the Thirty Years' War, the castle was besieged by Swedish troops in 1632, and retaken by the Imperial troops in the following year.
 During the attack by Imperial troops under General Horn, the eastern section of the castle was destroyed by fire.

 Before the siege, Johann fled to Bavaria.
-He would remain in Bavaria until his death, at age 60, in 1638.
+He would remain in Bavaria until death, at age 60, in 1638.